andrew/ultimate-awesome/README.md

 - [awesome-veganism](https://github.com/sdassow/awesome-veganism) - Curated list of awesome resources, pointers, and tips related to veganism.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
+- [awesome-ai-tools](https://github.com/0voice/awesome-ai-tools) - Curated list of awesome AI tools for developers, content creators and office workers.
+Free, practical and easy to use.
 - [awesome-blockchain](https://github.com/0xtokens/awesome-blockchain) - Curated List of awesome Blockchain and Crytocurrency Resources.
+- [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.
 - [awesome-eosio](https://github.com/DanailMinchev/awesome-eosio) - :sunglasses: A curated list of awesome EOSIO resources for users and developers.
 - [awesome-payload](https://github.com/danailminchev/awesome-payload) - :sunglasses: A curated list of awesome Payload resources for users and developers.
 - [awesome-e18e](https://github.com/e18e/awesome-e18e) - A curated list of awesome e18e-focused packages.